pwang00/pwang00.github.io/_posts/2025-08-31-tfcctf-the-bear.md

     c.loop()
 ```

-Looking at the code, we're given two options:
+Looking at the code, we see two options:

-* Sample a random element in the range [0, 2^26) up to 2000 times.
+* Sample a random element in the range [0, 2^26) up to 2000 times
-* Query the xor cipher-encrypted flag, where the key is formed by randomly choosing indices from [0, 256)
+* Query the XOR cipher-encrypted flag, where the key is formed by randomly choosing indices from [0, 256)

 Recall that Python's random module implements Mersenne Twister, and being able to sample 2000 consecutive outputs strongly suggests that a state recovery attack is the intended solution.
 However, there are a few twists:

-* Traditional state recovery attacks against Mersenne Twister typically require at least 624 32-bit integer samples, but each sample here is truncated to 2^26, or the 26 MSBs.
+* Traditional state recovery attacks against Mersenne Twister typically require at least 624 32-bit integer samples, but each sample here is truncated to 2^26, meaning we only get 26 bits of information (and we haven't yet ascertained which 26 bits)
-* `random.choices()` calls `random.random()` under the hood, which generates 2 random 32-bit integers and partially truncates them before computing the float.
+* `random.choices()` calls `random.random()` under the hood, which generates 2 random 32-bit integers and partially truncates them before computing the float

-This setup can be broken with [SymRandCracker](https://github.com/icemonster/symbolic_mersenne_cracker/tree/main), but let's first examine both of the above methods to better understand their indiosyncracies and set the solver up correctly.
+This setup can be broken with [SymRandCracker](https://github.com/icemonster/symbolic_mersenne_cracker/tree/main), but let's first examine both of the above methods to better understand their idiosyncracies and ensure that we set the solver up correctly.

 `random.choices` is implemented directly in Python: